mkennedy3000/Snapshot/README.md

 CS425/ECE428 Distributed Systems, MP1

- - Mark Kennedy
+ - Mark Kennedy - kenned31
- - Jordan Ebel
+ - Jordan Ebel  - ebel1

 To Do
 =====
- - Implement Snapshots (Record current state and all channels being processed)
- - File I/O (output correct data to files)
  - Random sending of money and widgets
  - Search All utility (possibly in python?)
+ - Check for correctness

 Change Log
 ==========